Success Story: 2020 Hypertension Control Champions

 Saulius Skeivys, MD, PC, of Woodside, New York, focused on underserved and priority populations by explaining hypertension in ways that are easy to understand, providing his patients with educational resources, and rechecking patient blood pressure multiple times when it measured high.
 Watch the Facebook Live panel discussion with Dr. Skeivys.

 “We’re constantly training and retraining our clinical teams on the proper technique for measuring blood pressure, on the rechecking of blood pressures that are higher, and on our clinical protocols that include close follow-up for patients who have validated higher readings.”

 Million Hearts® also recognized La Clínica Tepeyac, Inc., of Denver, Colorado, and Daysi Baez, MD, PC, of Rego Park, New York, as 2020 Hypertension Control Champions.
 Visit the Hypertension Control Champions website to see a full list of current and past Hypertension Control Champions by state.

-*Denotes a health care organization that is or includes a health center funded by the Health Resources and Services Administration (HRSA)external icon.
+*Denotes a health care organization that is or includes a health center funded by the Health Resources and Services Administration (HRSA).